 ICAV USA Representative

 Marijane is a Taiwanese adoptee residing in Southern California, USA.
-She is a social worker, board-certified music therapist, adoption presenter, writer and blogger.
+She is a licensed clinical social worker and counsellor, board-certified music therapist, adoption presenter, writer and blogger.
 Her background is in the field of child welfare ranging from foster care, adoption, mental health and trauma-informed care.
 She is interested in the topics of intercountry adoption, race, culture, identity, complex developmental trauma, attachment theory, and neuromusicology.